fclaerho/buildstack/README.md

 			$ sudo apt-get install debhelper dh-virtualenv

     * support the `release:(patch|minor|major)` target
-    * support the `run` target to execute entry points
+    * support the `run` target: fetch entry points from manifest and run them
     * on testing,
       if `nose2.cfg` is present and setup.py does not use it, the original setup.py will be backed up and a new one will be generated to call nose2.